avimehenwal/avimehenwal.in/content/blog/how-to-be-immortal/index.md

 ---
+categories: []
+date: "2019-02-13T22:34:51+01:00"
+external_link: ""
+image: img/blog-post-structure.jpg
+tags:
+- pim
+- learning
+- internet
-title         : "Guide to being immortal in this age" date          : 2019-02-13T22:34:51+01:00 image         : "img/blog-post-structure.jpg"
+title: Guide to being immortal in this age
-external_link : ""
-weight        : 5
+weight: 5
-categories    : []
-tags          : [pim, learning, internet]
 ---

 learning revision marker on page, page last read, keep on improving content on every iteration, add an image, improve language, use new words which you learnt, add/make videos.
 Its for you! unless its for others